 Students may not carry cell phones during clinical practice.
 Cell phones may be used during breaks and lunch time only.
 Cell phones may be kept in a book bag in the conference room.
-The instructor has the authority to dismiss the student from the course due to repeated unauthorized use of the phone.
 If the student is observed carrying a cell phone in the clinical setting, the student may be dismissed from the program.
-During lecture class, cell phones should be turned off.
-It is the student's responsibility to inform the instructor of any emergent situations requiring that their cell phone be left on or put in silent mode.